Muskan-Git-Code/Notes/src/main/java/Theory/C_Cpp_Java_Spring.md

 ---

+### Process
+A program in execution.

-## Multithreading in Java
+## Multithreading
-Allows executing multiple threads (lightweight processes) concurrently (side by side).
-Used in games, animations, etc, for better CPU utilization.
+Allows executing multiple threads (lightweight processes, shares same address space) concurrently (side by side).
+Used in games, animations, etc., for better CPU utilization.

 ### Thread Lifecycle States
 1. **New**: Thread is created